psuter/bibimbap/README.md

     bibimbap> import 3

 ...and that famous BDD paper is now imported in `managed.bib`.
+Moreoever, the corresponding key is copied to the system clipboard.